0xbharath/slurp-old/README.md

 ## Overview
 - First of all, credit to https://github.com/eth0izzle/bucket-stream for the certstream idea
+- Also, credit to all the vendor packages that made this tool possible
 - Not responsible for how you use this tool.

 ![certstream](https://i.imgur.com/6JUDNI5.png)